 Every year, about 1 million Americans receive a squamous cell carcinoma diagnosis.
 Squamous cell carcinoma is aggressive, but with early intervention and treatment, it usually isn’t life-threatening.
-At Annexus Dermatology & Aesthetics in Orange City, Florida, Neil Sandhu, MD, FAAD, and the team provide treatment for squamous cell carcinoma, including surgical excision and Mohs surgery.
-To schedule an appointment, book online or call the office and speak with a friendly staff member today.
+At Annexus Dermatology & Aesthetics, with locations in Port Orange, DeLand, and Orange City, FL, Neil Sandhu, MD, FAAD, and his team provide treatment for squamous cell carcinoma, including surgical excision and Mohs surgery.
+To schedule an appointment, book online or call the office to speak with a friendly staff member today.

 Squamous cell carcinoma occurs in the squamous cells that make up the outer and middle layers of your skin.
 Without early diagnosis and treatment, it can spread to other parts of the body, increasing the risk of severe complications.